KirillDemyanenko/nodejs2023Q2-service/README.md

 npm run test -- <path to suite>
 ```

-To run all test with authorization
+To run all test with authorization (not for Part 1)

 ```
 npm run test:auth
 ```

-To run only specific test suite with authorization
+To run only specific test suite with authorization (not for Part 1)

 ```
 npm run test:auth -- <path to suite>